aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 _Executed only when using AWS Landing Zone baseline_

-This step starts the `PBMMAccel-ALZCreateAccount_sm` state machine.
+This step starts the `ASEA-ALZCreateAccount_sm` state machine.
 This state machine is responsible for creating an account using the AVM and waits for the account to be created and configured.

 ### 3.2.7.
 Organizational Unit (OU) Validation